 Other operating revenues increased \$4.5 million in 2019.
-This increase is primarily attributable to \$2.1 million recognized in Environmental Facilities Corporation (EFC) - Storm Mitigation Program and EFC Water Infrastructure Improvement Act (WIIA) grant revenue, a \$1.3 million increase in antennae lease revenue, a \$0.5 million increase due to the recognition of the rate stabilization reserve relating to the sale of property in the previous year, a \$0.1 million increase in East Farmingdale Water District revenue, and a \$0.5 million increase in late charge revenue, initiation fee revenue, minor upgrade surcharge revenue and reimbursed damages revenue.
+This increase is primarily attributable to \$2.1 million recognized in Environmental Facilities Corporation (EFC) - Storm Mitigation Program and EFC Water Infrastructure Improvement Act (WIIA) grant revenue, a \$2.3 million increase due to the amortization of deferred revenues for the rate stabilization fund that was established in 2018 for the T-Mobile/Metro PCS merger a \$0.5 million increase due to the recognition of the rate stabilization reserve relating to the sale of property in the previous year, a \$0.1 million increase in East Farmingdale Water District revenue, and a \$0.5 million increase in late charge revenue, initiation fee revenue, minor upgrade surcharge revenue and reimbursed damages revenue.
+This was partially offset by a \$0.7 million decrease in antenna lease revenue and a \$0.3 million decrease in customer credits.